 4. READ… and REVIEW – Your books are not the only thing that’s ever been printed in the history of the world.
 You do not live in a vacuum of YOU.
 Get out there and read other books and better yet review other books!
 Didn’t like it?
 You don’t need to share it.
 But if you liked it, you sure should!
 And make sure you TAG that author in your review.
-Try writing a book review in 140 characters or via an image on Instagram.
+Try writing a book review in 140 characters or via a Reel or TikTok.
 Could you do it?

 5. Build Relationships – Share posts and goodies from your friends and people you admire.
 Sometimes good content is retweeting someone else’s good content!
 You can also build relationships this way, join in on another person’s online conversation and then contact them afterwards if you had a meaningful exchange and then… hold on to your butts… take your relationship offline into the real world!
 Meet up!
 And there you have even more content.